AmphipodaBaikal/Co-expression-networks-and-gene-expression-of-Baikal-endemic-and-Holarctic-amphipods/README.md

-# These folders provide details of the raw data analysis for Vereshchagina _et al._ manuscript _“Gene expression and co-expression networks of Baikal endemic and Holarctic amphipods under temperature stress”_
+# These folders provide details of the raw data for Vereshchagina _et al._ manuscript _“Gene expression and co-expression networks of Baikal endemic and Holarctic amphipods under temperature stress”_
 ## Data overview:
 - The folder **“Figures”** contains figures that show the expression levels of the transcripts studied under control and experimental conditions in the three species studied.
 It also contains images of co-expression networks of Baikal endemic and Holarctic amphipods.